 The Palestinian Territories came under Israeli occupation in 1967.
-Since then the situation has often been worsened by violent conflicts and battles between Israelis and Palestinians.
-According to OCHA, 42% of the Palestinian population in Gaza and on the West Bank has depended on humanitarian aid since 2015, and the vast majority are denied basic human rights such as free movement, work, basic services, and personal freedom.
+Since then the situation has worsened by violent conflicts and battles between Israelis and Palestinians.
+According to OCHA 42% of the Palestinian population in Gaza and on the West Bank has depended on humanitarian aid since 2015.
+The vast majority are denied basic human rights such as free movement, work, basic services, and personal freedom.

 The World Bank estimates that 25% of Palestinians live below the poverty line.
 If you subtract the large number of people who depend on food and financial aid from the UN, the poverty rates would most likely double.

-Our investigation in the West Bank in 2014 found that 45% of the tested children between the ages of 6-12 years suffered from tooth ache, and on average each child had 1.6 teeth with caries severe enough to have attacked the nerve.
+Our investigation in the West Bank in 2014 showed that 45% of the tested children between the ages of 6-12 suffered from toothache, and on average each child had 1.6 teeth with caries all the way to the nerve.

 Palestinian children consume a huge amount of sugar, unhealthy snacks, and sugary drinks daily.
 Dental health is not a priority for the average Palestinian family with many of them lacking knowledge about the consequences of bad dental hygiene.
 The poor financial situation is making it impossible to pay for treatment once the tooth ache sets in.

 In addition, the geographical barriers resulting from the conflict with Israel is cutting people off from access to dental clinics.
 With dental clinics often located in bigger cities, the rural population is mostly cut off from treatment.

 The development project in Palestine is scheduled to run for 2½ years.
 It includes 29 schools with a total of 7,500 children from the ages of 6-12 years.
 The schools are located in the most marginalised areas of the occupied West Bank; Bethlehem and Hebron.